bioinformatics-torvergata/RIG/README.md

 the **Relative Information Gain** (RIG).
 The RIG score is available for any position in an alignment, showing how different levels of detail encoded in the RNA representation can contribute differently to convey structural information.

-Computed RIG scores presented in this work can be found in the [RIG](outputs/RIGs) folder.
+Computed RIG scores can be found in the [RIG](outputs/RIGs) folder.

 ## Installation